fecgov/fec-infrastructure/README.md

 Terraform configuration and CircleCI for managing custom FEC infrastructure in AWS.

 ## Setup
-* CircleCI is configured to deploy the master branch
+* CircleCI is configured to deploy the master branch.
-* Terraform configuration is deployed via CircleCI to the FEC's AWS account
+* Terraform configuration is deployed via CircleCI to the FEC's AWS account.

 ## Workflow
 * FEC team member sends a pull request to fecgov/fec-infrastructure